abhinavdabral/trackit/README.md

   - `right`

-Each of the directions events have two sub-events :
+Each of the directions events have two sub-events, where you can pass your callbacks :

 - `onStart` - When the element is leaving/entering the viewport
 - `onComplete` - When the element has left/entered the viewport

-Where you can pass your custom callbacks.
-If you pass callback directly to the direction even (without specifying `onStart` or `onComplete`, then the callback executes same as it would execute in case of `onComplete`)
+> **NOTE :** If you pass callback directly to the direction even (without specifying `onStart` or `onComplete`, then the callback executes same as it would execute in case of `onComplete`)
+>

 ## Author